3dct/open_iA-superbuild/README.md

 ### 5. Done!

-When the build finished successfully, open\_iA executables will be built in the `open_iA/bin/bin` subfolder of the folder configured in CMake as "Where to build the binaries".
+When the build finishes successfully, open\_iA executables will be built in the `open_iA/bin/bin` subfolder of the folder configured in CMake as "Where to build the binaries".

 **Note:** The superbuild is intended for setting up a build environment with all dependencies.
-For development in open\_iA or its modules, you therefore subsequently don't need to run the full superbuild anymore.
+For development in open\_iA or its modules, you therefore subsequently don't need to (and in fact **should not**) run the full superbuild anymore.
-Once the first superbuild has finished successfully, to start developing in open\_iA, navigate to the `open_iA` subfolder.
+Once the superbuild has finished successfully, to start developing in open\_iA, navigate to the `open_iA` subfolder.
 In its `src` subfolder, you will find a git repository set up for you with all of open\_iA's sources.
 Use the `bin` subfolder as basis for building and for CMake Configure/Generate runs.

-You only need to go back to executing a build on the whole superbuild folder if you need to change something in one of the libraries that open\_iA depends on.
+**You only need to go back to executing a build on the whole superbuild folder if you need to change something in one of the libraries that open\_iA depends on.**

 ## Configuration Options